DexterInd/GrovePi/docs/docs/api/interrupt.md

 In case you need to reset the GrovePi from your Raspberry Pi, [check this section](../../fw/#resetting-the-grovepi).

+The functions don't verify if the input parameters are valid and therefore the parameters have to be verified/validated before that.
+Calling a function with improper parameters can result in an undefined behavior for the GrovePi.
 ---

 ##`grovepi.set_pin_interrupt(pin, ftype, interrupt_mode, period)`
 Attach an interrupt event to a port.

-Can be used to count pulses, duration of pulses, set different kinds of trigger modes (on change, rising or falling edges) all done within a given period of time.
+Can be used to count pulses, duration of pulses, set different kinds of trigger modes (on change, rising or falling edges) all done within a given time period.

 If there are subsequent calls to this set function without detaching the interrupt event first from a given pin, then it will overwrite the old setting and update it to reflect the latest one.

-Also, setting this up disable the OUTPUT functionality on the selected pin.
-If the selected pin has to drive the output, then detach the interrupt event with [grovepi.unset_pin_interrupt](#grovepiunset_pin_interruptpin)
+Also, setting this up disables the OUTPUT functionality on the selected pin.
+If the selected pin has to drive the output, then detach the interrupt event with [grovepi.unset_pin_interrupt](#grovepiunset_pin_interruptpin).

 **Parameters**